biptec/terraform-aws-lambda/README.md

 sources](https://www.terraform.io/docs/modules/sources.html)).*

 See the module's documentation and `vars.tf` file for all the parameters you can set.
-Run `terraform get -update` to pull the latest version of this module from this repo before runnin gthe standard  `terraform plan` and `terraform apply` commands.
+Run `terraform get -update` to pull the latest version of this module from this repo before running the standard  `terraform plan` and `terraform apply` commands.